ttres/web-demo-wiki/Home.md

 $ ab -n 100000 -c 2 http://<dns-endpoint-of-your-load-balancer>/web-demo/index.php
 ~~~~

 Now go to the Kinesis Analytics console to create a Kinesis Analytics Application, with the web-access-log data stream as the source.
-Click on the "Discover scheme" to automatically discover the scheme in the data.
+Click on the "Discover scheme" to automatically discover the scheme in the data, then save the scheme and continue.
 In the SQL Editor, copy and paste the following sample SQL statements.
 Then click on the "Save and run SQL" button to start your application.

 ~~~~
 -- Create a destination stream